jtdaugherty/brick/docs/guide.rst

 column of available space if vertical scroll bars are enabled and one row of available space if horizontal scroll bars are enabled.

+Scroll bars can also be configured to draw "handles" with ``withHScrollBarHandles`` and ``withVScrollBarHandles``.

+Lastly, scroll bars can be configured to report mouse events on each scroll bar element.
+To enable mouse click reporting, use ``withClickableHScrollBars`` and ``withClickableVScrollBars``.

 For a demonstration of the scroll bar API in action, see the ``ViewportScrollbarsDemo.hs`` demonstration program.